Tax reporting and your benefits – FAQ

 If you are a Graduate Appointee Insurance Plan participant: You will receive your 1095 form directly from Lifewise indicating (by month) whether or not you had health coverage during 2018, and listing any enrolled family members.

 For detailed information regarding these forms and your tax returns, please refer to the IRS web site.

 When will I receive my 1095 form?
-The 1095’s will be distributed in March.
-As a result, individuals might not receive a 1095 by the time they file their 2016 tax returns.
+The 1095’s will be distributed by end of February.
+As a result, individuals might not receive a 1095 by the time they file their 2018 tax returns.
 However, the form is not required to file taxes.

 Uniform Medical Plans: For those in any of the Uniform Medial plans, the state Health Care Authority will create and mail Form 1095.
 Please note that the HCA will use the UW Benefits return address for the mailing, but the document is developed and distributed by HCA.